JoshDoesStuff/SISR/README.md

 - Windows Store games/apps
 - Games with broken Steam Input support

+All while still providing you the full feature set of SteamInput!

 SISR can also be used to "tunnel"/forward Steam Input configurations over the network to other machines, including Keyboard/Mouse.
 This makes it possible to use devices like a Steam Deck as a dedicated controller without the need to stream the entire game.